How to Make a Homemade Viking Costume: DIY Ideas and Instructions

 - Turn the fabric fur-side in, then sew or hot-glue down the matching trapezoidal sides.

-- Turn inside out, so fur is on the outside, and slip on!
+- Turn inside out, so the fur is on the outside, and slip on!

 Above is a close-up picture of the faux-fur leg wraps.
 I made long strips out of the leftovers from the cut-up leather jackets (with a little bit of sewing), and these were wrapped around the leg coverings in a criss-cross pattern for a little extra flair.